Karni Sena: Padmavati

 The Karni Sena made threats of violence, reportedly threatening to burn down theatres if the film is released to audiences before it is shown to them for evaluation.
 Bhansali responded to the threats by reiterating that rumours of a romantic dream sequence between Padmavati and Khalji are false, and that the film contains no such scene.
 The Karni Sena have held protests, supported by politicians in the ruling BJP party.
 Historians have criticized the protests, such as Aditya Mukherjee, who called the protests "absurd", stating that, in "the contemporary period, there is no mention of this event, no accounts of Padmavati by Amir Khusrau, a prolific writer of the era and a courtier of Alauddin Khalji.
 This is misuse of both fiction and history.
 There is no historical evidence of this Padmavati event - this story is a poet's imagination".
 He referred to the controversy as "manufacturing of hurt sentiments clearly with an eye on politics".

 Threats were made against Bhansali and lead actress Deepika Padukone, and riot police might have been deployed at Indian cinemas.
 The Karni Sena threatened to assault and mutilate Padukone by cutting off her nose, which Mumbai Police responded to by giving her special security.

 The Karni Sena changed its stance on 23 November, and agreed to support the release of the film, provided that the makers screen the film to the royal family of Mewar and agreed to withdraw the protests if nothing objectionable is found in the film.
 However, in January 2018, the group engaged in violent protests against the film, resulting in the arrest of its national secretary Suraj Pal Amu.
 Among other acts of violence, the Karni Sena has been accused of stoning a school bus with children in it.
 The Karni Sena has denied these allegations, and have claimed that their protest is non-violent.

-On 2 February 2018, Karni Sena declared withdrawal of the protest against the film and stated they would help with the release of film throughout cinema houses in India.
+On 2 February 2018, Karni Sena declared withdrawal of the protest against the film and stated they would help with the release of film throughout cinema houses in India, provided the name of the film is changed from PadmaVATI to PadmaaVAT.